turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 * Manage my account information
 * View my purchase history

+### Business Manager

+As a business manager I should be able to:

+* Manage items on my business
+* Manage orders on my business

 ### Business Admin

 As a business admin, I should be able to:

 * Manage items on my business
+* Manage orders on my business
 * Update my business information
 * Manage other business admins for your store